Hi Team,

-Hi Team, One of our employees completed maternity leave and joined for work on April 24.
-After one month, she came to know she was pregnant again, and now, after five months, she has applied for maternity leave again.
-Is she eligible for the leave?
+One of our employees completed maternity leave and returned to work on April 24.
+After one month, she discovered she was pregnant again, and now, after five months, she has applied for maternity leave once more.
+The question is, is she eligible for this leave?

 From India

-Hi, Yes, she is very much eligible for a second maternity leave.
-There is no criteria that minimum this much month/year gap should be there between first and second Maternity leave period and no such clause is there in the Maternity Benefit Act.
+Yes, she is very much eligible for a second maternity leave.
+There is no criteria that a minimum gap of months/years should be there between the first and second maternity leave periods, and no such clause is present in the Maternity Benefit Act.

 From India, Madras